zulip/zulip/docs/contributing/code-reviewing.md

   - If the feature has to do with topic editing, do you need to think about what happens when a topic is resolved/unresolved?
   - If it's a message view feature, would anything go wrong if the message was collapsed or muted?
-If it was colored like an `@`-mention or a PM?
+If it was colored like an `@`-mention or a direct message?

 ## Review process and communication